Linear space properties of $H^p$ spaces of Dirichlet series: Coefficient estimates

 will be extremal with respect to the multi-index $\kappa=(\kappa_1,\ldots,\kappa_m)$.
 Hence we conclude that $n\mapsto \mathcal{C}(n,p)$ is a multiplicative function that takes the value $C(k,p)$ at $n=p_j^k$ for every prime $p_j$.

 To the best of our knowledge, the exact values of $C(k,p)$ from \eqref{eq:cnp} have not been computed previously for any $k\geq 1$ when $0<p<1$, and we have therefore made an effort to improve this situation.
-We begin with the case $k=1$ which is settled by the following theorem. \begin{theorem} We have
+We begin with the case $k=1$ which is settled by the following theorem.
+Note that (b) below is a special case of \cite[Ex.~2 on p.~143]{Duren}. \begin{theorem} We have

 The corresponding extremals $($modulo the trivial modifications $f(z)\mapsto e^{i\theta_1}f(e^{i\theta_2}z))$ are \begin{itemize} \item[(a)] $f(z)=z$ for $p>1$; \item[(b)] the family $f_a(z)=\left(a+\sqrt{1-a^2}z\right)\left(\sqrt{1-a^2}+az\right)$ with $0\le a\le 1$ for $p=1$; \item[(c)] $f(z)= \left(\sqrt{1-p/2}+z\sqrt{p/2}\right)^{2/p}$ for \ $0<p<1$. \end{itemize} \end{theorem} \begin{proof} As already pointed out, it is obvious that $C(1,p)=1$ when $p\ge 1$.
 The uniqueness of the extremal function for $p>1$ is immediate by the strict convexity of the unit ball of $L^p(\T)$.